karlwelzel/ar3-matlab/README.md

 pip install wandb
 ```

-### Open MATLAB
+### Open MATLAB and get into 'experiments' folder

-Start MATLAB inside the `experiments/ExperimentProject` folder and run `setup` before any other commands.
+Start MATLAB inside the `ExperimentProject` folder and run `setup` before issuing any other commands.
-This will add all relevant files to the MATLAB path and makes sure that the Python executable from our virtual environment is used.
+This will add all relevant files to the MATLAB path and ensure the Python executable from the virtual environment is used.

-The `run_experiment.m` script can be used to run the optimization algorithm and various information about each iteration to an Excel spreadsheet.
+Use the script `ExperimentProject/run_experiment.m` to run the optimization algorithm and log various information about each iteration to an Excel spreadsheet.

-It also provides reasonable defaults and indicates the different options that exist for the algorithm parameters.
+The script also provides reasonable defaults and indicates available options for algorithm parameters.
-Try running it to see whether everything is set up correctly.
+A flowchart illustrating the overall structure of the implementation can be found in `ExperimentProject/AR3_Matlab_Flowchart.pdf`.

-At the heart of this script lies the `training` function.
+At the heart of this script lies the `ExperimentProject/training` function.
-It performs a single optimization run and takes a struct of parameters as input.
+It performs a single optimization run and accepts a struct of parameters as input.
-The output is a vector of structs that represents the history of the optimization run.
+The output is a vector of structs that records the history of the optimization run.
 The kth entry records the values of multiple quantities of interest (e.g. function value, gradient norm, regularization parameter) at the kth iteration.

 A second option exists to run a whole sweep of experiments using MATLAB's built-in Experiment Manager.
-Open the `ExperimentProject.prj` file in the MATLAB IDE, then from the "Apps" start "Experiment Manager".
+Open the `ExperimentProject/ExperimentProject.prj` file in the MATLAB IDE, then launch "Experiment Manager" from the "Apps" tab.
-It will prompt "Do you want to open the current project in Experiment Manager?".
+When prompted "Do you want to open the current project in Experiment Manager?", select "Yes".
-Select "Yes".
+Open the supplied "TestExperiment", change it as needed and click "Run".
-Open the supplied "TestExperiment", change it as needed and run using the "Run" button at the top.
+The Experiment Manager will call the training function for every combination of parameter values specified in the experiment.
-The Experiment Manager will call the training function with every combination of parameter choices specified in the experiment, provides progress bars and is robust against individual optimization runs failing.
+It provides progress tracking and is robust against individual optimization runs failing.

 To sync the results of the Experiment Manager runs to the Weights and Biases servers, use the `upload_to_wandb` script on the corresponding folder.
 For example: